oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

     Rolled back the data files 20220602 to Production version 20220516
     ```

-## Task 3: Cleanup AHF metadata backup directories
+## Task 3: Cleanup backup directories used for AHF metadata and framework updates

-Run the **ahfctl deleteupdatebackup** command to delete the backup directories used for AHF update.
+Run the **ahfctl deleteupdatebackup** command to delete the backup directories used for AHF metadata and framework updates.

 >**Note:**
 - If you delete backup directories for a specific update ID, then you cannot rollback to that specific update ID.